 All users receive 5 free daily runs to explore Agent’s capabilities without any cost.
 Additional usage is billed based on credit consumption and converted to credits.Managing costs

-Take control of your Agent spending:- Start with free runs: Use your 5 daily free requests to understand pricing
+Agent can be expensive, but there are some ways to decrease the cost:- Start with free runs: Use your 5 daily free requests to understand pricing

 - Set a